King’s Help Center Guided Help Experiment

-- Enhance the feeling of progress towards help by narrowing the scope and options at each step
+- Enhanced the feeling of progress towards help by narrowing the scope and options at each step

-- Guide using specific situations from the players perspective related to their frustrations using a conversational design approach.
-Example: «iTunes gives me an error»
+- Guided help using specific situations from the players perspective related to their frustrations using a conversational design approach.
+Example: “iTunes gives me an error”

-- Gather quick feedback about article effectiveness with 2 big buttons: «this worked» and «this didn’t solve my issue»
+- Quick feedback gathered about article effectiveness with 2 big buttons: “this worked” and “this didn’t solve my issue”

-- Remove the visibility of a contact form to the last step of the journey avoiding contact overload
+- Contact overload or false positives reduced by moving the placement of a form to the last step of the journey

-- Include game characters to reduce the churn and friction when passing from game environment to the Help Center
+- Game characters included to reduce the churn and friction when passing from game environment to the Help Center

-This one was one of many experiments that we run to make our games the best in the market.
+This one was one of many experiments and explorations we do at King to make our games the best in the market.